Watch: Peter Beck says NZ about to have its 'Apollo moment'

 The answer was not just because it was his home, Beck said.

+"If you're looking to launch a rocket the one thing you need is no neighbours," he said.

-"The wonderful thing about New Zealand is that a small island nation in the middle of nowhere with no neighbours is a great place to go to space from," he said.
+"The wonderful thing about New Zealand is that a small island nation in the middle of nowhere is absolutely the perfect place to go to space, to go to orbit to go to the moon, Mars and beyond from."

+"What we're really trying to do is grow and enable a global space economy," he said.

 Beck's advice to Kiwi business people: "get on a plane" and "it's a big world, don't feel like you have to take the deal in front of you.
 Always shop the deal internationally."